rooklift/gohalite2/README.md

 * Sometimes swapping 2 ships' targets reduces the overall distance they have to travel.
 So do this.

-* Attacks right at the start of the turn are entirely predictable.
-One can thus determine which ships will definitely die, and pretend they're not there.
+* Attacks right at the start of the turn are very predictable (only unexpected docking commands can mess this up).
+One can thus determine which ships will "certainly" die, and pretend they're not there.
 Using this information wisely is the hard part.
-To start with, I use it for navigation and skipping unneeded collision avoidance.
+At the very least, one can use it for navigation; i.e. skipping unneeded collision avoidance.
 One might also use it for strategic decisions, but this is harder.